microsoft/dotnet/releases/reference-assemblies/README.md

 Add `PackageReference` to your `csproj` file, the same way as in the SDK-style sample above.

-Add, or modify, `TargetFrameworkVersion` property in your `csproj` file:
+Add or modify the `TargetFrameworkVersion` property in your *csproj* file:

 ```xml
 <TargetFrameworkVersion>v4.7.2</TargetFrameworkVersion>